Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 BFH

-Delinquencies also eased.
-Principal balances 30 days or more past due were $853 million, down from $926 million.
-The delinquency rate moved down to 5.24% from 5.71%, a drop of 47 basis points.
+Delinquencies also improved.
+Principal balances 30 days or more past due declined to $853 million from $926 million, and the delinquency rate fell to 5.24% from 5.71%.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.